Skip to content

 record DEVIATION with timestamp and temperature

-Several design points are worth drawing out.
-The temperature is voted from dual elements so a single sensor failure does not silently permit forward flow.
-The deadband stops the valve chattering around the setpoint, which would otherwise wear the actuator and fragment the record.
-The default state of the device is divert, so the absence of an explicit forward permit is itself safe.
-The position feedback turns a command into a proof, and the failure to confirm divert within the response time latches a fault rather than continuing.
-Every forward-flow event below setpoint is recorded as a deviation with a timestamp and temperature, so the record shows precisely when the plant fell out of specification and for how long.
+The design points: the temperature is voted from dual elements, so a single sensor failure does not silently permit forward flow; the deadband stops the valve chattering around setpoint; the default state is divert, so the absence of a forward permit is itself safe; position feedback turns a command into a proof, and a failure to confirm divert within the response time latches a fault; and every forward-flow event below setpoint is recorded as a deviation with a timestamp and temperature, so the record shows exactly when the plant fell out of specification and for how long.

 Separation and standardisation

-In an automated plant this is done in-line rather than by batch blending.
-A fat-content or density measurement on the blended stream feeds a ratio control loop that trims the cream and skim flow setpoints to hold the target fat content, typically to a tight tolerance such as plus or minus 0.05 percent fat as an illustrative figure.
-The control system records the achieved fat against the production run, which matters for two reasons: the product has to meet its specification, and the declared fat on the label has to be accurate under labelling requirements.
-In-line standardisation also reduces giveaway, the cost of overshooting the fat target and giving away product value, which on a high-volume line is a real and continuous saving.
-This kind of in-line ratio and quality control is part of the broader PLC, SCADA and HMI work that ties instrumentation to product specification.
+Depending on plant layout, a centrifugal separator splits warm milk into skim and cream, and standardisation then sets the finished product's fat content by blending cream back into skim, or removing it, to a target.
+In an automated plant this is done in-line: a fat or density measurement on the blended stream feeds a ratio control loop that trims the cream and skim setpoints to hold the target, typically to a tight tolerance such as plus or minus 0.05 percent fat as an illustrative figure.
+Recording the achieved fat against the run matters because the product has to meet its specification and the declared fat on the label has to be accurate, and in-line control also reduces giveaway, the value lost by overshooting the target.
+This kind of ratio and quality control is part of the broader PLC, SCADA and HMI work.

 CIP in a dairy plant